ErichStyger/CrashCourseC/Instructions/labs/GuessTheNumber.md

 # Summary
 To implement the 'Guess The Number' game, we can apply several things we have learned so far, including using variables, functions, loops and many more.

+# Ideas
+Further ideas to improve the program:
+* Let the user decide if he wants to play the game again
+* Blink the LED's if the user has lost (or won)
+* Let the user input the maximum number (range)
+* Let the user input the number of trials